pdxparrot/assets/SETUP.md

         * Add an On Click handler that calls the MainMenu OnStart method
       * Set the Main Menu Initial Selection to the Start Button
       * **TODO:** Multiplayer if networking
-      * Add the MenuButton under the container (High Scores) if desired
+      * Optionally add the MenuButton under the container (High Scores)
         * Text: "High Scores"
         * Add an On Click handler that calls the MainMenu OnHighScores method
-      * Add the MenuButton under the container (Credits) if desired
+      * Optionally add the MenuButton under the container (Credits)
         * Text: "Credits"
         * Add an On Click handler that calls the MainMenu OnCredits method
       * Add the MenuButton under the container (Quit)